Accidents at work statistics

 As noted above, one of the main reasons why the incidence of accidents may be higher for men (than for women) is related to the economic activities where they are more likely to work.
 Indeed, the number of accidents at work varies greatly depending upon the economic activity in question (see Figure 5) and is positively skewed in relation to male-dominated activities.

-Within the EU-28, the construction, manufacturing, transportation and storage, and agriculture, forestry and fishing sectors together accounted for just over two thirds (67.8 %) of all fatal accidents at work and somewhat less than half (44.9 %) of all non-fatal accidents at work in 2015.
-More than one in five (21.0 %) fatal accidents at work in the EU-28 in 2015 took place within the construction sector, while the manufacturing sector had the next highest share (17.0 %), closely followed by transportation and storage (16.5 %).
-Agriculture, forestry and fishing (13.2 %) was the only other NACE section to record a double-digit share of the total number of fatal accidents.Leaving aside transportation and storage, most service activities recorded relatively low shares of the total number of fatal accidents.
-Nevertheless, non-fatal accidents were relatively common within wholesale and retail trade (12.8 % of the total in the EU-28 in 2015), human health and social work activities (11.5 %), administrative and support service activities (7.6 %), as well as public administration and defence (6.3 %).
+Within the EU-27, the construction, transportation and storage, manufacturing, and agriculture, forestry and fishing sectors together accounted for around two thirds (65.6 %) of all fatal accidents at work and more than two fifths (44.3 %) of all non-fatal accidents at work in 2018.
+In 2018, one fifth (20.5 %) of all fatal accidents at work in the EU-27 took place within the construction sector, while the transportation and storage sector (16.7 %) had the next highest share; manufacturing (15.2 %) and agriculture, forestry and fishing (13.2 %) were the only other NACE sections for which double-digit shares of the total number of fatal accidents were recorded.

 Analysis by type of injury

-It is also possible to analyse ESAW data over time, with information for all 28 of the EU Member States available for 2010 and for 2015.
-Note however that there were some considerable changes in the way that data were collected during this period and as a result there are a number of significant breaks in series; this is particularly the case for Belgium, Greece, France, the Netherlands and Finland for reference year 2014 — see the ‘Data sources‘ section below for more details.
+It is also possible to analyse ESAW data over time, with information for all 27 of the EU Member States available for the period from 2010 to 2018.
+Note however that there were some considerable changes in the way that data were collected during this period and as a result there are a number of breaks in series.
+This is particularly the case for Belgium, Greece, France, Italy, the Netherlands and Finland — see the ‘Data sources‘ section below for more details.

 Source data for tables and graphs